Understanding what it means to be intersex

 This article was written and reviewed by people with intersex variations.

-Intersex people learn and choose many different words to describe themselves.
-These include medical terms relating to their variation, and umbrella terms like ‘variations of sex characteristics’, ‘disorders’ or ‘differences of sex development’.
+Intersex people choose many different words to describe themselves.
+These include naming specific traits and umbrella terms like 'being intersex', 'having an intersex variation or condition', or 'having an innate variation of sex characteristics'.
 Whatever someone’s intersex variation, it’s only a part of who they are.

 What challenges do intersex people face?

-Even though there are many intersex variations, intersex people share many experiences in common.
-It can be difficult to look different, or to develop differently, from people around you.
+Even though there are many intersex variations, intersex people share lots of common experiences.
+It can be difficult to look different, or to develop differently, from what mainstream society considers to be ‘normal’ and from people around you.
 It’s not always easy to take time off from school or work to deal with doctors’ appointments and examinations.
 Sometimes family and friends feel uncomfortable talking about it.
-Getting in touch with other people with similar experiences, such as through intersex support groups, makes a huge difference.
+Finding community with other people who share similar experiences, such as through intersex support groups, can make a huge difference to wellbeing.

-Parents and doctors of people who look different often fear that their children will be bullied or harmed.
+Parents and doctors often fear that children will be bullied or harmed if they look 'different'.
 Some doctors feel that children need surgery to enable them to grow up to be ‘normal’, or to prevent others singling them out and bullying them.

-Bullying is a problem for all sorts of people, and there’s no evidence that surgery prevents it.
+While bullying can be a problem for intersex people, there’s no evidence that surgery prevents it.
 The reality is that people can live happily with all kinds of bodies if we treat each other with compassion and understanding.
 Most of us just need the love and support of our families and friends.
-When it comes to surgery, everyone should have a right to make their own decisions about their bodies and identities.

 It’s your body, so it’s okay to ask your doctors and parents for information on your medical history.
 You could ask them:

 Some intersex people have other kinds of health issues that aren’t about their appearance and identities, such as infertility, psychosocial issues, or physical health issues associated with their variations.
 Sometimes it can feel like these less obvious issues are neglected.
 It’s important that you get the support you need to manage your overall health and wellbeing.
-Peer support groups and experienced counsellors can help.
+Peer support groups and experienced counsellors can help you navigate any medical issues you might be experiencing.

 Learn more and get support